TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

     Bloomingdale's Credit and Customer Service
     ATTN: Privacy Office
     P.O.
 Box 8215, Mason, OH 45040
-*   *   If you choose to write us, please include your name, address, phone number and the last 4 digits of your Bloomingdale's or Macy's proprietary or American Express co-brand card account number (if you have one) and state one of the following:
+*   *   If you choose to write us, please include your name, address, and phone number and state one of the following:
     *   *   "NO MAIL OFFERS" (if you don't want to receive offers by mail);
         *   "NO PHONE OFFERS" (if you don't want to receive offers by phone). or
         *   "NO MAIL OR PHONE OFFERS" (if you don't want to receive either)

 *   Note on Opting-Out of Direct Mail: Because direct mailings are often prepared well in advance (12-16 weeks, in some cases) you may, for a period of time, continue to receive some physical mail after you send us your request.
-*

 Website &.
 Online Services Preferences